Hohenems family: Waldburg-Zeil-Hohenems

-Maria Rebecca, Countess von Harrach-Hohenems regained the Lordship of Lustenau following a treaty with Austria in 1790.
-Her daughter, Maria Walburga von Harrach, married Clemens Alois von Waldburg-Zeil-Hohenems (1753–1817).
-The sovereign state of Lustenau under the ruling Counts of Waldburg-Zeil-Lustenau-Hohenems only fell to the Kingdom of Bavaria after the end of the Holy Roman Empire in 1806.
 In 1811 and 1813, Bavaria was forced to cede its sovereign rights back to the House of Waldburg-Zeil-Hohenems.
 In 1814, Austria established a provisional administration in Lustenau.
 Bavaria, like Waldburg-Zeil, protested.
 In 1817, Lustenau again passed to Waldburg-Zeil.
 In view of financial burdens and the resulting renunciation of sovereignty by Count Maximilian (1799–1868), Lustenau's sovereignty was finally transferred to Austria in 1830.

 The present head of this line of the family is Count Franz Josef von Waldburg-Zeil-Hohenems (b.
 1962).